ICR-Services/.github/profile/README.md

 ## Welcome to the ICR Services 👋
 *Making the discoveries that defeat cancer.*

-This repo contains the acknowledgements for papers, posters etc for each of the ICR Servcies that are an integral part of the world class research of the ICR.
+This repo contains the acknowledgements for papers, posters etc for each of the ICR Services that are an integral part of the world class research of the ICR.

-Acknowledgement of the servies does not preclude or replace team members for individual authorship for their contributions.
+Acknowledgement of the services does not preclude or replace individual co-authorship for team members in acknowledgement of their contributions.

 Each service has their own repo with a doi, summarised here.